Flux-driven turbulent transport using penalisation in the Hasegawa-Wakatani system: Turbulent spreading and transport

-In some simulations with a sufficiently large 2D box, we observe that zonal flow formation was localised near the edges of the system, while the center was still turbulent.
-Then over time, zonal flows progressively covered the domain and the turbulence became completely suppressed.
-We leave to future work the characterisation of this ``freezing front'' of zonal flows, and its comparison with that of turbulence, as well as the attempt to reproduce it using the 1D reduced model featuring an equation on the zonal velocity/shear.
-However, note that the phenomenon is dependent on the value of $C$ and requires tayloring the initial density profile to be observed.
+In some simulations with a sufficiently large 2D box, we observe that zonal flow formation can be localised near the edges of the system, while the center is still turbulent.
+Then, over time, zonal flows progressively cover the domain and the turbulence becomes completely suppressed.
+We leave the characterisation of this ``freezing front'', and its comparison with that of turbulence, as well as the attempt to reproduce it using the 1D reduced model featuring an equation on the zonal velocity/shear, to future studies.
+However, note that the phenomenon is dependent on the value of $C$ and requires tailoring the initial density profile to be observed.